skym97/watch_more_movies/docs/tutorials/add_a_movie.md

 **Step 4.** Enter URL: Type in the URL for adding a movie.
 For example, if your API endpoint for adding movies is http://localhost:3000/movies, use that URL.

 **Step 5.** Set Request Body: In the request body section, select the JSON option.
+Then, provide the required information needed for adding a movie.

+For adding a movie, ensure you include the following details in the request body:

+    movie_name: The name of the movie.
+    genre: The genre of the movie.
+    year: The release year of the movie.
+    country: The country of origin of the movie.
+    language: The language(s) spoken in the movie.

+Note: The ID for the movie will be generated automatically by the server upon insertion into the database.

 ```json
 {